MidnattLantern/react-vivian/documentation/serial number crud.md

 Styles.FitTDTitle
 ---
 - A table will automatically rescale everything else if one deviate with special dimensions. `Styles.FitTDTitle` ensure that "Hiring partner" stay on the same line for consistency.

+setDisplaySelectedPartneringEnd
+---
+- The display_partnering_end from Serial Number Book cannot make live updates, but Address Book can in this context.
+The setDisplaySelectedPartneringEnd in useEffect retrieve its name from the Serail Number Book, and from the Address Book in live updates.
+This is achieved by passing setDisplaySelectedPartneringEnd to the AddressItem component (bridge) which is talking to the Address Book.